-The Board of Directors elects a Chairman from among its members and, in line with Corporate Governance Requirements for Insurance Undertakings, the Chairman must be an independent Non-Executive Director or a Group Non-Executive Director.
+The Board of Directors elects a Chairman from among its members and, in line with the CGR, the Chairman must be an independent Non-Executive Director or a Group Non-Executive Director.

 The Chairman is responsible for organizing and directing the work of the Board of Directors.